I'd like to talk about the

-5 golden computer rules.
-If you follow these,
+If you follow the

 1.